Jumpaku/drivefs/README.md

 	}

-	// Create a new DriveFS instance with a root folder ID
+	// Create a new DriveFS instance with a root folder ID driveFS := drivefs.New(service, "root")
-	// Use "root" for the user's root folder ("My Drive") driveFS := drivefs.New(service, "root")

 	// Create a directory structure